samuelgruetter/srewrite/README.md

 srewrite plugin
 ===============

-Idea: If you have Scala code using features which are considered "bad", have an automatic tool rewrite your code such that it does not use these features any more.

-List of currently supported "bad" features:
+In order to compile Scala code written for `scalac` 2 with  [dotty](https://github.com/lampepfl/dotty/), some changes are necessary.
+The goal of this tool is to perform these changes automatically, with minimal differences in the source code.

+Here's a list of these changes:

+*    [DONE] explicit unit return types (ie. no "procedure syntax" for defs)
+*    [TODO] explicit unit return types for abstract methods as well
+*    [DONE] explicit types for implicit vals
+*    [TODO] existential types (`forSome`) rewriting
+*    [TODO] rewrite early initializers to late (normal) initializers and emit a big warning that it has to be reviewed manually
+*    [TODO] add an `@volatile` annotation to all lazy vals
-*   Autotupling.
+*    [Not needed] Autotupling.
 For instance, why does `List(1, 2, 3).toSet()` return `false`?
 See also this [discussion](https://groups.google.com/forum/#!topic/scala-debate/zwG8o2YzCWs) and this [blog post](http://dan.bodar.com/2013/12/04/wat-scala/).
+*    [TODO] probably we need more transformations that we're not yet aware of

 The challenge: Don't just reprint the whole code using any PrettyPrinter, loosing all formatting and comments.
 Modify the code as little as possible.